 Cat and Dog Communication Differences

 Cats, on the other hand, are usually known more for their emotional vagueness and being standoffish.
-But there is a growing belief that cats are just as expressive as dogs and we misunderstand or don’t see what or how they’re trying to communicate.
+There is a growing belief that cats are just as expressive as dogs and we simply misunderstand or don’t see what or how they’re trying to communicate.

 For the increasing number of pet owners who want to connect with their often-aloof cats, experts say there’s something to gain from those attempts at communication.
-Cats are very independent so they are easily misunderstood but that doesn’t mean you can’t find out why your cat is doing something, like acting crazy all of a sudden.
+Cats are very independent so they are easily misunderstood.
+That doesn’t mean you can’t find out why your cat is doing something, like acting crazy all of a sudden.

 Cats Gone Wild

 No matter the breed, all cats have moments when they run across a room, meow like crazy, and act as though they are on a racetrack being chased.
 They dart about, faster and faster, looking all over the place and then suddenly stop in their tracks.

 This wild behavior is sometimes referred to as the "midnight crazies" when it happens at night.
 Your cat may entertain themselves with wild activity or jump on your bed to paw at your feet, elbows, hair, and face to get you to join in on the fun.
 The reasons for this amusing and wild behavior can vary.

 Cats are natural predators and domestic cats retain this instinct to a certain extent.
 Sometimes when they are acting crazy they may be exhibiting hunting behaviors, fighting maneuvers, and escape techniques.

 House cats who do not have to hunt for their food will still need to exert their pent up energy and it is often in the form of this crazy behavior.
 Toys such as mice, laser pointers, and feather wands that encourage a cat to chase, jump, and grab are good ways to allow your cat to utilize their natural instincts if they do not spend time outdoors.